Outline#

 Open the file src/lines.c and carefully read the code.
 Can you guess what the code is doing?
 Compile and run the code to test your guess.

 Write a program in src/wordcount.c that counts the number of words typed on the standard input (via keyboard).
-We define the word as follows: a sequence of characters that does not contain a blank or newline.
+We define a word as follows: a sequence of characters that does not contain a blank or newline.
 The program terminates when EOF is encountered.

 Interlude: Scopes of Variables#